tracel-ai/models/resnet-burn/README.md

 pre-trained model for a different downstream task.

-Without any bells and whistle, our model achieves over 90% multi-label accuracy (i.e., hamming score) on the validation set after just 5 epochs and over 95% after 10 epochs.
+Without any bells and whistle, our model achieves over 90% multi-label accuracy (i.e., hamming score) on the validation set after just 5 epochs.

 Run the example with the Torch GPU backend: